rasmusandre/NTE_google_trends/README.md

 # NTE_google_trends
-Script and data (.xlsx/.csv) for analyzing Google search trends and el spot prices in Trondheim for 2018.
-Feel free to clone this project and use it on your own.
+Python script and data (.xlsx/.csv) for analyzing linear correlations between Google search trends and el spot prices in Trondheim for 2018.
+The search frequencies are obtained from https://trends.google.com/trends/?geo=US Feel free to clone this project and use it on your own.

 The google search trends analyzed are: 'Nord-Trøndelag elektrisitetsverk', 'Gudbrandsdal Energi', 'Hafslund', 'AMS', 'strømpris'